Why it matters

 Why do smokers litter?
 63% of cigarette butt littering is attributable to individual motivations.2 Mostly, it’s lack of awareness about the environmental impact and insufficient ash receptacles.
 New ordinances are also moving more smokers outdoors or to designated areas, and over the past decade auto makers have phased out ash trays as a standard feature in new cars.4

-Here’s why littering cigarette butts and cigar tips, an emerging concern: it's unsightly, costly to clean up, and harmful to waterways and wildlife.
+Here’s why littering cigarette butts and cigar tips, an emerging concern, matters: it's unsightly, costly to clean up, and harmful to waterways and wildlife.

 Get the facts: